onespacemedia/cms/docs/pages-app.md

 * `current`: the currently-active Page object.
 This is the most interesting one, and the most commonly-accessed.
 * `homepage`: the Page that has no parent, i.e. the home page of the site.
 * `breadcrumbs`: A list representing a trail of pages from the current page to the homepage.
 For example, if a page called "Dreamies" had a parent of "Cat treats" whose parent was the home page, then the breadcrumb trail would take the form `[<Page: Home>, <Page: Cat treats>, <Page: Dreamies>]`.
 * `section`: The closest element to the homepage in the tree.
 In our example above, this would be "Cat treats".
-If `current` was "Cat treats", it would be "Cat treats" again.
+If `current` is "Cat treats", it would be "Cat treats" again.
 If `current` is the homepage, it would be `None`.
 * `subsection`: The closest page below `section`.
 It would be "Dreamies" in our example.

 Secondly, it handles rendering the page at the current URL in its `process_response`.